 How do I embed images from Canvas into the Rich Content Editor as an instructor?

-You can upload image files to your files in Canvas and embed them in the Rich Content Editor.
-You can also add alt tags to your images for better accessibility.
+You can embed uploaded image files from your course, user, and group files in Canvas in the Rich Content Editor.
+After embedding an image, you can also edit the image display options and add alt tags to your images for better accessibility.

 Open Rich Content Editor

-To embed a previously uploaded image, click the image you wish to embed.
+To embed the image, click the image file .

 View Embedded Image

-View your embedded image in the Rich Content Editor.
+View the content created in the Rich Content Editor.